afrinanegaban/ecommerce-website-performance-behavioral-analysis-pbi/README.md

-# ecommerce-website-performance-behavioral-analysis-pbi
+### ecommerce-website-performance-behavioral-analysis-pbi

 # Website Performance & User Behavior Overview

 ### **Project Background**

 This project analyzes a comprehensive e-commerce dataset to evaluate scaling efficiency, user engagement, and conversion health.
 By processing large-scale traffic data, the primary goal was to transform raw session records into actionable insights regarding channel performance and funnel drop-offs.
-By identifying an overall **6.83% CVR** and an **Average Session Time of 10.82 minutes**, this analysis isolates high-value traffic segments to guide marketing spend and site optimization.
+By identifying an overall **6.83% CVR** and an **Average Session Time of 10.82 minutes**, this analysis isolates high value traffic segments to guide marketing spend and site optimization.

 **Insights and recommendations are provided on the following key areas:**